Jordan-Heath/Jordan-Heath.github.io/README.md

 - [x] 1970s aesthetic
 - [x] 4 properties you can buy
 - [ ] Gambling-style feedback
-- [ ] Auto-save and manual saving to cookies
+- [x] Auto-save and manual saving to cookies
-- [ ] Importing/Exporting saves to json
+- [x] Importing/Exporting saves to JSON
-- [ ] Upgrade Properties
+- [x] Upgrade Properties

 ### [Word Scrambler](WordScrambler/WordScrambler.html)

 WORK IN PROGRESS.
 I created this a while ago to replicate a peculiar mode of speech I was exposed to.
 I just need to port it over.
 Features:

-- [x] Scrambles input text into incomprehensible mess
+- [x] Scrambles input text into an incomprehensible mess

 ### [Meal Planner](MealPlanner/MealPlanner.html)